AndrewSpano/Sudoku-to-SAT/README.md

 The basic idea of the script can be described in the steps below:
 1. Read and parse input from a file.
 2. Convert the problem to CNF clauses.
-3. Write the CNF clauses in a file, in a format so that CaDiCaL understands them.
+3. Write the CNF clauses in a file (in the directory [Encoding](Sudoku_to_SAT/Encoding)), in a format so that CaDiCaL understands them.
 4. Feed the file to CaDiCaL.
 5. Read the output of CaDiCaL to see if a solution exists.
 If it exists, print it; else print that the problem is unsatisfiable.

-You can take a look at the [report](Sudoku_to_SAT/report.pdf) I have written for implementation details and for matters regarding the logic/complexity of the conversion.
+You can take a look at the [report](Sudoku_to_SAT/Report/report.pdf) I have written for implementation details and for matters regarding the logic/complexity of the conversion.